 Publication Schedule Review

 Mr. Booe provided a review of the WEQ, WGQ, and RMQ publication schedules.
 He noted that the Revenue Committee has not recommended publication dates for the next versions of standards, as the industry is still working on implementing the previous version adopted by the Commission.
-The Wholesale Gas standards were published on September 29th, 2023, followed by a final order issued on November 22nd.
+The Wholesale Gas standards were published on September 29, 2023, followed by a final order issued on November 22, 2024.
+Implementation is scheduled for August 1, 2025.

 The Wholesale Electric Quadrant’s Version 004 standards were adopted in November 2023, but due to a delay in Federal Register publication, they were only published in the Federal Register on February 19, 2025.
 They have a 12-month timeline for implementing the cybersecurity standard and an 18-month timeline for the additional standards.
 Retail standards were published in December 2023, and he will keep the members updated on any considerations or requests by the Revenue Committee.

 Ms. Hogge asked if there was an expectation from the Commission to revise the cybersecurity standards more regularly now that they have been moved to the cybersecurity manual, or if revisions would only occur as needed.
-Mr. Booe responded that the intention of the new Cybersecurity manuals is to allow for quicker revisions in the event that a new threat that is discovered and needs to be mitigate.
+Mr. Booe responded that the intention of the new Cybersecurity manuals is to allow for quicker revisions in the event that a new threat is discovered and needs to be mitigated.

 7. Board of Directors, Board Committee, and Regulatory Updates